fracassetti-stf/AT-TPC_MLProject/README.md

 - `AT_Project_Specifications`: Project specifications.
 - `AT-TPC_Report.ipynb`: Final Report.
 - `helper_functions.py`: list of functions used in the report.
-- `DataFiles`: folder containing the dataset.
+- `DataFiles/`: folder containing the dataset.
-- `img`: folder containing the pictures used throughout the report.
+- `img/`: folder containing the pictures used throughout the report.